LigerLearningCenter/self-study/self-study/001-version-control.md

 ### 3. Complete online course on **git**

-a) Create an accoun on https://www.codeschool.com
+a) Create an account on https://www.codeschool.com

 b) Learn how to use Git by reviewing the basic concepts of  Git version control.
 Try out this introductory course that was created with GitHub.